Sol-Official/Sol-Official/README.md

 - 👋 Hi, I’m @Sol-Official
-- 👀 I’m interested in Minecraft custom texture and armor stand coding
+- 👀 I’m interested in Tomagachi style AI, like a program you have to "feed" or "care for" for no other reason than pure fun.
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on what I stated in line 2
 - 📫 How to reach me - Discord Tag: 𝒮𝑜𝓁#1367

 <!---